KayMosier/kaymosier.github.io/README.md

-Welcome to my portfolio and project repository!

 # About Me
 I recently graduated with my Masters of Science in Data Science and I am eager to showcase all that I have learned through the program.
 In addition to my education, I have 2 years of real-world experience in a heavy analytical role in the CPG world.

 This portfolio will showcase my skills as a data scientist, specifically my abilities to process data, build predictive models, and analyze complex statistical results.

-To access my current GitHub repository follow this link: [KaylynnMosier](https://github.com/kaymosier/kaymosier.github.io)

-To access my resume, follow this link: UPDATE LINK WITH FINAL RESUME
+Resume: UPDATE LINK WITH FINAL RESUME

 # Education